-Stockholder Proposals for 2019 Annual Meeting
+Stockholder Proposals for 2021 Annual Meeting

-Any stockholder proposals submitted for inclusion in our proxy statement and form of proxy for our 2019 Annual Meeting of Stockholders in reliance on Rule 14a-8 under the Securities Exchange Act of 1934, as amended must be received by us no later than December 14, 2018 in order to be considered for inclusion in our proxy statement and form of proxy.
+Any stockholder proposals submitted for inclusion in our proxy statement and form of proxy for our 2021 Annual Meeting of Stockholders in reliance on Rule 14a-8 under the Securities Exchange Act of 1934, as amended must be received by us no later than December 11, 2020 in order to be considered for inclusion in our proxy statement and form of proxy.
 Such proposal must also comply with the requirements as to form and substance established by the SEC if such proposals are to be included in the proxy statement and form of proxy.
 Any such proposal shall be mailed to: Corbus Pharmaceuticals Holdings, Inc., 500 River Ridge Drive, Norwood, Massachusetts 02062, Attn.: Secretary.

 Our by-laws state that a stockholder must provide timely written notice of any nominations of persons for election to our Board or any other proposal to be brought before the meeting together with supporting documentation as well as be present at such meeting, either in person or by a representative.
-For our 2019 Annual Meeting of Stockholders, a stockholder's notice shall be timely received by us at our principal executive office no later than February 23, 2019 and no earlier than January 24, 2019; provided, however, that in the event the Annual Meeting of Stockholders (the "Anniversary Date") or more than sixty (60) days after the Anniversary Date, a stockholder's notice shall be timely if received by the Company at our principal executive office not later than the close of business on the later of (i) the ninetieth (90th) day prior to the scheduled date of such Annual Meeting; and (ii) the tenth (10th) day following the day on which such public announcement of the date of such Annual Meeting is first made by the Company.
+For our 2021 Annual Meeting of Stockholders, a stockholder's notice shall be timely received by us at our principal executive office no later than February 19, 2021 and no earlier than January 20, 2021; provided, however, that in the event the Annual Meeting is scheduled to be held on a date more than thirty (30) days before the anniversary date of the immediately preceding Annual Meeting of Stockholders (the "Anniversary Date") or more than sixty (60) days after the Anniversary Date, a stockholder's notice shall be timely if received by the Company at our principal executive office not later than the close of business on the later of (i) the ninetieth (90th) day prior to the scheduled date of such Annual Meeting; and (ii) the tenth (10th) day following the day on which such public announcement of the date of such Annual Meeting is first made by the Company.
 Proxies solicited by our Board will confer discretionary voting authority with respect to these nominations or proposals, subject to the SEC's rules and regulations governing the exercise of this authority.
-Any such nomination or proposal shall be mailed to: Corbus Pharmaceuticals Holdings, Inc., 500 River Ridge Drive, Norwood, Massachusetts 02062, Attn.: Corporate Secretary.
+Any such nomination or proposal shall be mailed to: Corbus Pharmaceuticals Holdings, Inc., 500 River Ridge Drive, Norwood, Massachusetts 02062, Attn.: Secretary.